Vyvanse: 7 things you should know

 - May precipitate psychotic symptoms even in people with no psychiatric history.

-- May cause circulatory problems in the fingers and the toes, growth depression and weight loss.
+- May cause circulatory problems in the fingers and the toes, growth suppression, and weight loss.

 - The peak effects are reached in approximately four hours.
 When Vyvanse is used in the treatment of ADHD, differences in behavior have been noted two to 12 hours after taking a dose.